Tamara Stefanovich

 (The Telegraph)

-Tamara Stefanovich, born in Belgrade, is captivating audiences worldwide with her unique tailored recital programmes or as soloist with the world’s leading orchestras.
-A passionate ambassador of broad repertoire from Bach to contemporary, she has performed with the Cleveland Orchestra, Chicago Symphony Orchestra, London Symphony and Philharmonic orchestras, Symphonieorchester des Bayerischen Rundfunks, Chamber Orchestra of Europe and Mahler Chamber Orchestra, amongst others.
-Stefanovich performs at the world’s major concert venues including Suntory Hall Tokyo, London’s Royal Albert and Wigmore halls, Philharmonie Berlin, Kölner Philharmonie, Elbphilharmonie Hamburg and Muziekgebouw Amsterdam.
-She is a regular guest at international festivals such as Salzburger Festspiele, Schwetzinger SWR Festspiele, Musikfest Berlin, Klavier-Festival Ruhr, Internationales Musikfest Hamburg, Flagey Piano Days, London Piano Festival and BBC Proms.
+One of the leading interpreters of contemporary piano repertoire today, Tamara Stefanovich dedicates herself to making the classical modern works as well as countless new compositions very much her own, captivating audiences worldwide with her uniquely tailored recital programmes and as soloist with the world’s leading orchestras.
+She partners with ensembles such as The Cleveland Orchestra, Chicago Symphony Orchestra, London Symphony and Philharmonic orchestras, Symphonieorchester des Bayerischen Rundfunks, Chamber Orchestra of Europe and Mahler Chamber Orchestra, amongst others.
+Stefanovich performs at the world’s major concert venues including Suntory Hall Tokyo, London’s Royal Albert and Wigmore halls, Philharmonie Berlin, Elbphilharmonie Hamburg, Philharmonie de Paris and Tonhalle Zürich.
+A welcome guest at international festivals, she appears at Salzburger Festspiele, Schwetzinger SWR Festspiele, Musikfest Berlin, Klavier-Festival Ruhr, Musikfest Hamburg, Flagey Piano Days, London Piano Festival and the BBC Proms.

-Following her celebrated debut with Israel Philharmonic under Kirill Petrenko performing Mozart’s Piano Concerto No.24 and the German première of Magnus Lindberg’s Piano Concerto No.3 with NDR Elbphilharmonie Orchester under Esa-Pekka Salonen, Stefanovich continues to present a large range of piano concertos from Liza Lim’s World as Lover, World as Self to Ravel, Abrahamsen, Bartók and Szymanowski and to captivate audiences with her enthralling recital marathons of 50 Études or 20 Sonatas.
-Tamara Stefanovich starts the 2023/24 season with an appearance at Beethovenfest Bonn 2023 performing Messiaen’s Turangalila Symphony with Beethoven Orchester Bonn followed by concerts with Bremer Philharmoniker, Oregon Symphony and Das Neue Ensemble.
-Recitals take her to Boulez Saal Berlin, Tonhalle Zürich and Auditorio Nacional Madrid.
+Following her celebrated debut with Israel Philharmonic under Kirill Petrenko and the German première of Magnus Lindberg’s Piano Concerto No.3 with NDR Elbphilharmonie Orchester under Esa-Pekka Salonen, Stefanovich continues to present a large range of piano concertos from Liza Lim’s World as Lover, World as Self to Ravel, Abrahamsen, Bartók and Szymanowski, and to enthral audiences with her recital marathons of 50 Études and 20 Sonatas.
+Tamara Stefanovich begins her 2024/25 season with performances of Luigi Nono’s majestic concerto Como una ola de fuerza y luz with Konzerthaus Orchester Berlin, followed by engagements with Fundação Casa da Música, the BBC Symphony Orchestra and Orchestre Philharmonique de Radio France.
+Recitals take her to Boulez Saal Berlin, Muziekgebouw Amsterdam, Gewandhaus Leipzig and Wigmore Hall amongst others.

 Show More

-Tamara Stefanovich has been working with composers such as Pierre Boulez, Sir George Benjamin, György Kurtág and Hans Abrahamsen.
-She works with chamber music partners such as Matthias Goerne, Pierre-Laurent Aimard, and conductors such as Esa-Pekka Salonen, Vladimir Jurowski, Susanna Mälkki and Osmo Vänskä.
+Tamara Stefanovich has worked with composers such as Pierre Boulez, Sir George Benjamin, György Kurtág and Hans Abrahamsen.
+She works with chamber music partners such as Matthias Goerne, Pierre-Laurent Aimard, and conductors such as Esa-Pekka Salonen, Vladimir Jurowski, and Joana Mallwitz.

 Tamara regularly leads educational projects at London’s Barbican Centre, Kölner Philharmonie and Klavier-Festival Ruhr.
-She was co-founder and curator of the Portland International Piano Festival ‘The Clearing’ and Visiting Professor of Chamber Music at the Royal Academy of Music and Accademia di Musica Pinerolo.
-A convinced European, she studied in Belgrade, at Curtis Institute and at Kölner Musikhochschule.
+She was co-founder and curator of the Portland International Piano Festival ‘The Clearing’ and Visiting Professor at the London Royal Academy of Music and Accademia di Musica Pinerolo.
+She studied in Belgrade, at Curtis Institute and at Kölner Musikhochschule under Claude Frank and Radu Lupu.

 HarrisonParrott represents Tamara Stefanovich for worldwide general management.